-The School District's general obligation bond rating is "A2" with Moody's Investor Service and "A" with Standard & Poor's.
+The School District's general obligation bond rating is A2 with Moody's Investor Service and A with Standard & Poor's.
 The State limits the amount of general obligation debt that schools can issue to 15 percent of the assessed value of all taxable property within the School District's boundaries.
-If the School District issues "qualified debt" (i.e., debt backed by the State of Michigan), such obligations are not subject to this debt limit.
-The School District's outstanding unqualified general obligation debt of \$67.8 million is significantly below this \$277.6 million statutorily imposed limit.
+If the School District issues qualified debt (i.e., debt backed by the State of Michigan), such obligations are not subject to this debt limit.
+The School District's outstanding unqualified general obligation debt of \$126.3 million is significantly below this \$291.1 million statutorily imposed limit.

-Other obligations include compensated absences and capital lease obligations.
-We present more information that is detailed about our long-term liabilities in the notes to the financial statements.
+Other obligations include compensated absences and a sinking fund loan with a bank.
+We present more detailed information about our long-term liabilities in the notes to the financial statements.